BlacKnight-RH/b_f0rc3r/README.md

 		                        |_____|            |___/

-create a list of strings based on user input in plain text or hased text support : base64 , MD5 , SHA1 , SHA256 , SHA512
+create a list of strings based on user input in plain or hashed text support : base64 , MD5 , SHA1 , SHA256 , SHA512

 ## Usage